How to fix the most impactful AWS RDS Slow queries 🐢

 Using Logs Insights, you can retrieve slow logs across multiple RDS instances.
 With the default retention (none), you can go far back in time to pull all the slow logs.

 You may want to further filter for specific databases of interest.
-For example, focusing on writers is most impactful, since vertically scaling writers remains challenging in 2024 with AWS Aurora for MySQL.
-Outages are often unavoidable, hence it makes sense to make sure writes are efficient.
+For example, focusing on SQL Data Manipulation Language (DML) can be most impactful if you have a write heavy workload.
+Vertically scaling writers remains challenging in 2024 with AWS Aurora for MySQL.
+Outages caused by vertically scaling are often unavoidable, so it makes sense to ensure that writes are efficient.

 jq -r '.[] | "\(.["@message"])"' logs-insights-results.json > slow.logs